cusp-london/cusp-london.github.io/seminars.md

 ![Seminar]({% link images/Seminar1.jpg %})

-CUSP London host a regular Seminar Series - seminars included are from our Master's in Urban Informatics module, Telling Stories with Data, The New York University CUSP Series where academics discuss "how did I get here", plus our "Triumph of the City" research events.
+CUSP London host a regular Seminar Series - These include seminars from our Master's in Urban Informatics module, Telling Stories with Data, The New York University CUSP Series where academics discuss "how did I get here", plus our "Triumph of the City" research events.
 These were held online last academic year, so please see the recordings here:

 Please do contact us to join the CUSP London Interest mailing list for updates of all seminars.